crablane/bombay-bicycle-club-spotifyr/README.md

 ![scatter-SLSYT](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/0a269273-d04e-4121-adef-d60556cbf79f)
 ![scatter-EEHGW](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/d7965a88-3e84-46ff-aca3-11f414d2d489)

 The latest album, _My Big Day_, breaks that pattern: It is the most joyful, up-beat album according to Spotify and the most concise one in terms of the emotions conveyed!
 Yet again, I don’t agree with all of it.
-Look at where _Meditate_ and _Turn the World on_ are placed: I would say that _Meditate_ sounds both more energetic and less positive than _Turn The World O_n, which would put it into the top left quarter of the graph, above and left to _TTWO_ on.
+Look at where _Meditate_ and _Turn the World on_ are placed: I would say that _Meditate_ sounds both more energetic and less positive than _Turn The World On_, which would put it into the top left quarter of the graph, above and left to _TTWO_ on.
 And _I Want To Be Your Only Pet_ is placed right in terms of energy – it’s an absolute banger! – but does it sound more positive than _Heaven_!?
 Or _Home By Now_?
 Or, dare I say, _Shuffle_!?
 No!

 ![scatter-MBD](https://github.com/crablane/bombay-bicycle-club-spotifyr/assets/159540127/7442eed4-2443-42c8-8f1b-c3612f1182c8)